Helpers

 arguments to the inner function.
 Unary and binary functions are so common

-provides specific functions for those
+that crocks provides specific functions for those

-cases: unary
+cases: unary and binary.

 If you ever find yourself in a situation where you have a key and a value and

 the function for you.
-Just pass it a String
+Just pass it a String for the key and any type of value,

-that is composed of those two.
+and you'll get back an Object that is composed of those two.
 If you find

 yourself constantly concatenating the result of this function into

-, you may want to use assoc
+another Object, you may want to use assoc instead.

-Sometimes you just want to strip Object
+Sometimes you just want to strip Objects of unwanted properties by key.

-s as keys and then pass it an Object
+with a series of Strings as keys and then pass it an Object and you will

-get back not only a shallow copy, but also an Object
+get back not only a shallow copy, but also an Object free of any of those

-values.
-You can think of omit
+pesky undefined values.
+You can think of omit as a way to black-list or

-properties based on key names.
+reject Object properties based on key names.
 This function ignores inherited

 properties and should only be used with POJOs.
 If you want to filter or

-white-list properties rather than reject them, take a look at pick
+white-list properties rather than reject them, take a look at pick.

 There are times in JavaScript development where you only want to call a function